 On this super-short form, friction is minimal.
 The headline emphasizes that the trial is free, the button pops on the white background, and the call-to-action is written in the first person.
 Right now, the only thing keeping this form from being pain-free is the distracting gray placeholder text in each field.

-Below that, social proof in the form of recognizable client logos and the text “Over 200,000 businesses convert better with Crazy Egg,” boost the persuasiveness of this signup page.
+Below that, social proof in the form of recognizable client logos and the text “Over 200,000 businesses convert better with Crazy Egg” boosts this signup page's persuasiveness.

 Altogether, this page makes converting a breeze for visitors.

 When you click the “sign up for free” call-to-action on Buffer.com, the homepage transforms into a signup page by deploying a short pop-up form and darkening surrounding content.

 On that pop-up, the conversion process is simple — click one of three social login buttons to bypass the form, or enter an email address and password.
 Either way, friction is minimal.
 The only way this form could be easier to complete?
 Get rid of that distracting placeholder text.

 At most, signing up on this page from Asana takes two clicks.
 With a Google login feature, it could take as little as one.

 A sentence above the form tells you how to complete the form, even down to which email you should sign up with.

 Directly below that, though, a form field filled with gray placeholder text distracts the user.
 But will it deter people from signing up?
 Not likely.
 This form is nearly frictionless and easy to complete.